tursodatabase/turso-docs/tutorials/get-started-turso-cli/step-05-replicate-database-another-location.md

 ## Understand billing for placement groups

-Adding a location to a placement group incurs the cost of one "database" for the purpose of billing.
-On the free starter plan, you have an allowance of three databases to use for creating multiple placement groups or adding replica locations to a group.
-Right now, your "default" placement group costs two "databases": one for the primary location near you, and one for the replica location in Tokyo.
+Adding a location to a placement group incurs the cost of one location for the purpose of billing.
+On the free starter plan, you have an allowance of three locations to use for creating multiple placement groups or adding replica locations to a group.
+Right now, your "default" placement group costs two
+locations: one for the primary location near you, and one for the replica location in Tokyo.

-If you add a new logical database to this placement group, it will **not** incur the cost of another database for billing.
+If you add a new logical database to this placement group, it will **not** incur the cost of another location for billing.
 All of the databases in a placement group are hosted together on the same hardware.
+On the free starter plan, you have an allowance of 500 logical databases.

 ## Viewing replica information